 Traditional graduation ceremonies bring to mind caps, gowns, and tassels.
 However, at a nursing school graduation, you won’t see graduates in the traditional graduation garb, but instead in their scrubs.
 When Marian University accelerated nursing program students graduate, they attend a pinning ceremony.
 What is the pinning ceremony and why is it significant?
 Learn all about the nursing school pinning ceremony.

 The pinning ceremony tradition can actually be traced back to the crusades of the 12th century, when knights cared for the injured and suffering crusaders.

 These knights, called the Knights Hospitaller, were given a Maltese cross to wear on their arms to distinguish themselves.
-Fast forward to the 1860s when the nursing professions’ most notable nurse, Florence Nightingale, began presenting medals of excellence to her hardest working nursing graduates.
-By 1916, it became standard in the United States to recognize all nursing graduated during a special nursing school pinning ceremony.
+Fast forward to the 1860s when the nursing professions’ most notable nurse, Florence Nightingale, began presenting medals of excellence to her hardest-working nursing graduates.
+By 1916, it became standard in the United States to recognize all nursing graduates during a special nursing school pinning ceremony.

 Pinning Ceremony: Present Day

 Today’s nursing school pinning ceremony is a symbolic welcoming of newly graduated nurses to the nursing profession.
 Graduates are presented with a nursing pin by the faculty of the nursing school or, in some instances, a friend or family member who is a nurse.

 Nursing students then recite the Nightingale Pledge.